amurshak/congressmcp-bridge/README.md

 - Members: "Who represents California in the Senate?"
 - Committees: "What committees handle healthcare?"
 - Amendments: "Show amendments to HR 1234"
+- Roll Call Votes: "How did senators vote on the infrastructure bill?"
+- And much more legislative data!

+## Known Limitations

+⚠️ **Important Architectural Notice:**

+Currently, all users share a single Congress.gov API key on the backend server.
+This means:

+- **Rate Limits**: All users share the same 5,000 requests/hour quota from Congress.gov
+- **Scalability**: May hit rate limits with many concurrent users
+- **Architecture**: Not the ideal long-term solution

+**Planned Fix (v2.0):** Future versions will require users to provide their own Congress.gov API key for individual rate limits and better scalability.
+This will require:
+1. Obtaining a free Congress.gov API key at: https://api.congress.gov/sign-up/
+2. Adding `CONGRESS_GOV_API_KEY` to your Claude config

+**Current Status:** This limitation doesn't affect functionality for early users, but please be aware that heavy usage may experience rate limiting.

 ## Subscription Tiers